zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

+### ZWED0156E

-### ZWED0156E":"Could not register default plugins into app-server
+ Could not register default plugins into app-server

   **Reason:**